PhD (Visual and Cultural Studies), University of Rochester, 2009

 Prof. Uddin researches questions of race, space, and human/nonhuman entanglement in modern and contemporary art and visual culture.
 She is the author of Zoo Renewal: White Flight and the Animal Ghetto (University of Minnesota Press, 2015), which locates the zoo's shift to wildlife conservation displays in the 1960s and 70s within struggles over urban decay, suburban growth, and postwar American whiteness.
 Her writing on the human/nonhuman interface has also appeared in journals such as Postmodern Culture, Los Angeles Review of Books, parallax, Topia, Humanimalia, Public: Art/Culture/Ideas, and Afterimage.
 Prof. Uddin's work has been supported by the Smithsonian Institution, Brown University's Pembroke Center, the University of Minnesota's Institute for Advanced Study, and the Getty Research Institute.
 Her current book project, Sunspots: Black Cosmologies of California Design, considers black expressive practices in formations of California architecture and urbanism since the 1960s.
-She is also co-editor with Michael B. Gillespie of "Black One Shot," an art criticism series devoted to black visual and expressive culture on ASAP/J (Summer 2018 launch).
+She is also co-editor with Michael Boyce Gillespie of "Black One Shot," an art criticism series devoted to black visual and expressive culture on ASAP/J (Summer 2018 launch).